cheezy/testgen/Readme.md

 ## Web testing

-If you are testing a web application, <em>testgen</em> can setup the project to use the PageObject gem.
+If you are testing a web application, <em>testgen</em> will by default setup the project to use the PageObject gem with Watir.

-    testgen project <project_name> --pageobject-driver=watir
+    testgen project <project_name>

-Valid options for the <em>--pageobject-driver</em> option are 'watir' or 'selenium'

 ## Android testing

 If you want to setup project to use the Appium library